A peek at Fluidigm Corporation (FLDM): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 5.58 million shares valued at $33.47 million.
 The investor’s holdings represent 7.48% of the FLDM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Indaba Capital Management, L.P. with 5.53 million shares valued at $33.18 million to account for 7.42% of the shares outstanding.
 The other top investors are Primecap Management Company which holds 5.43 million shares representing 7.29% and valued at over $32.6 million, while Neuberger Berman Group, LLC holds 6.23% of the shares totaling 4.64 million with a market value of $27.87 million.

-Fluidigm Corporation (NASDAQ: FLDM) is -24.67% lower on its value in year-to-date trading and has touched a low of $1.66 and a high of $12.45 in the current 52-week trading range.
+Fluidigm Corporation (NASDAQ: FLDM) is -21.50% lower on its value in year-to-date trading and has touched a low of $1.66 and a high of $12.45 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FLDM stock was last observed hovering at around $4.32 in the last trading session, with the day’s gains setting it 0.2% off its average median price target of $9.00 for the next 12 months.
-It is also 67.71% off the consensus price target high of $14.00 offered by 3 analysts, but current levels are 43.5% higher than the price target low of $8.00 for the same period.
+The FLDM stock was last observed hovering at around $4.72 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $9.00 for the next 12 months.
+It is also 66.36% off the consensus price target high of $14.00 offered by 3 analysts, but current levels are 41.13% higher than the price target low of $8.00 for the same period.

 Fluidigm Corporation (FLDM) Analyst Forecasts